PeterRK/protocache-go/README.md

 field := root.Lookup("f64")
 assert(t, field != nil)
 ```
-The reflection apis are simliar to protobuf's.
+The reflection apis are simliar to C++ version.
 An example can be found in the [test](test/reflect_test.go).
 CGO is needed to parse schema.